Mejituu/spotmicroai-raspberrypi/4. Test your components individually/README.md

 The rest is exactly like for the XBoxOne controller above instructions.

+The MAC address for PS4 controller will start with something like A4:xxx

 TODO: Do we actually need the xbox driver? or the apt-get install joystick alone will do?